js5810/MarkowitzOptimizer/README.md

 The assumptions of our model introduce some clear limitations:
 - Mean-variance analysis assumes returns are normally distributed and fails to capture any skewness which is almost always present in real life
 - Using only historical data to approximate the population variance which is itself a proxy for risk can be an oversimplification since one-off events that deeply impact prices are not considered

+## Future Work:
+One way to improve the model is to experiment with different proportions of stocks and ETFs.
+We fixed this to be 7 to 3 here but we could also parametrize the ratio itself to further optimize the problem.
+This would introduce some additional constraints but would still be solvable from a mathematical perspective.
+Another improvement we could make is to assume that returns are distributed log normal instead of being normal.
+This accounts for skew which provides a more accurate picture of real life price movements.

 ## Citations:
 The randomized user agents file `user-agents.txt` is taken from the pyetfdb_scraper repository.